ajain3982/LogisticRegression/README.md

 # LogisticRegression
-This repository creates a logreg model on your custom model from scratch.
+This repository creates a logreg model on your custom data from scratch.

 ## Table Of Contents
 1. [Motivation](#motivation)